deryanurcaman/TheDormitoryWebApplication/README.md

 # DormitoryWebApplication

-DormitoryWebApplication is a Laravel 8 project that allows administrators and students to easily perform their transactions about the dormitory.
+This is a Laravel 8 project that allows dormitory management and students to easily perform their transactions about the dormitory.
+This app will act as a platform between students and the dormitory management.

+## What can be done with this project?

+Dormitory Managers can

+- share announcements, news
+- share and edit rooms
+- place students in suitable rooms
+- charge dormitory fees from students
+- send messages

+Students can

+- see all announcements
+- see available rooms
+- apply for an available room
+- send change request for their current room
+- pay dorm fee
+- send messages

-## Installation
+## Notes

-Before start, please check the official laravel installation guide for server requirements before you start.
-[Laravel 8 Official Documentation](https://laravel.com/docs/8.x/installation)

-- Make sure that PHP 8 is installed on your pc.
-- Make sure that XAMPP is installed on your pc.
-[XAMPP Installation](http://www.apachefriends.org/xampp.html)
-- Make sure that Node.js is installed on your pc.
-[Node.js Installation](https://nodejs.org/en/download/)
-- Make sure that Composer is installed and up to last version on your pc.
-[Composer Installation](https://getcomposer.org/download/)

-## Before running the project

 - To use Vue.js, make sure that you install Vue.js via npm.
 To install, run the command below in the project terminal.
 ```bash
 npm install vue
 ```
 - Make sure that all servers is running in XAMPP.

-## Running the project

 - Run the commands below in the terminal that project locates.